andreatitolo/11ty_blog/content/about/index.md

 # RSS

-You can follow the blog using your preferred rss feed by copying [the feed link](/feed/feed.xml).
+You can follow the blog using your preferred rss feed reader by copying [the feed link](/feed/feed.xml).

 # Social